shepelevn/skb-crm/backend/README.md

 * en [English](README.md)
 * ru [Русский](readme/README.ru.md)

-Before launching make sure, you have Node.js version 12 or higher installed.
+Before launching, make sure you have Node.js version 12 or higher installed.

-To launch server got into the backend directory and run `node index`.
+To launch server go into the backend directory and run `node index`.
 To stop the server press `CTRL+C`.

-After launch the server is available on `http://localhost:3000`
+After launch, the server is available on `http://localhost:3000`

 ## API methods

 All methods use JSON for request and response data.

-* `GET /api/clients` - get clients list.
+* `GET /api/clients` - get a list of clients.
   Parameters passed in URL:
-  * `search={search string}` - search query, when passed method returns clients whose full name or value of one of contacts contains search string inside of it.
+  * `search={search string}` - search query, when passed method returns clients whose full name or value of one of contacts contains the search string inside of it.
-* `POST /api/clients` - create new client.
+* `POST /api/clients` - create a new client.
 Inside the body you have to pass client object.
 Body of successfully processed request will contain object with created client.
-* `GET /api/client/{id}` - get client data by his ID.
+* `GET /api/client/{id}` - get client data by their ID.
 Successful response body will contain client object.
 * `PATCH /api/client/{id}` - edit client with ID data.
 Successful response body will contain client object with updated data.